 Avoid eating sugary foods, and make sure that you eat enough calcium in your diet.
 I often recommend a vitamin D supplement with vitamin K, which is good for the bones.

 Can menopause cause tinnitus and if so, is there any treatment?

 Dr Stephanie Goodwin, GP and menopause specialist replies: The menopause doesn’t cause tinnitus but it’s more common as you get older.
 I know because I have it.

 Tinnitus can be triggered by stress.
 Nobody really fully understands it but it may be secondary to some hearing loss.

 The first thing is to try and ignore it and not seek it out.
 The more you do that, the more it can persist.
 Background white noise can help too, especially at night.
 There is an app called Sleep Pillow that plays different white noises.
 It can be very helpful.

 Try not to wake up to a sudden alarm, use something that wakes you gradually.
 The shock of being woken up suddenly can make it louder first thing in the morning.
 It gradually settles in most people.
 I’ve written a blog about it, here.

-Keep posting your #hot&bothered questions to us on Instagram at @mpowered_women.
+Keep posting your general menopause questions to us on Instagram at @mpowered_women.
+You can find more answers on other topics, including HRT, here.
 We will do our best to get all of your questions answered.
 Please understand that our experts cannot enter into any personal consultations.